Las Vegas shooting: Timeline of events

 3:05 p.m.

-The death toll moves to 59, with 527 others injured, law enforcement officials say at an afternoon press conference.
+The death toll moves to 59 — including the shooter — with 527 others injured, law enforcement officials say at an afternoon press conference.

 8:50 p.m.

-The estimated number of people injured was reduced to 516, according to a news release by the Las Vegas Metropolitan Police Department.
-The death toll remained at 59.
+The estimated number of people injured is reduced to 516, according to a news release by the Las Vegas Metropolitan Police Department.
+The death toll remains at 59.

 10:00 p.m.

-During a news conference, officials said the number of those injured was 527, despite a previous press release.
+During a news conference, officials say the number of those injured was 527, despite a previous press release.

 Tuesday, October 3